-Join us for FLEX: Finding the Strength in Your Organization.
+Watch FLEX: Discovering the Strength Within Your Organization.

 2020 has been… difficult.
 Challenging racial inequity, wildfires, murder hornets, and a global pandemic.
 These things will inevitably shift the way we exist at every level.
 We know this.
 So what does that mean for the workplace?
 WSA is starting that conversation.

-Join us for a webinar on October 21st, 2020 at 11:30 AM, where we explore the history of the corporate office and outline how and why to reexamine the way organizations approach the “office” with flexibility, versatility, and stamina.
+We compiled our research into a webinar to explore the history of the corporate office and outline how and why to reexamine the way organizations approach the “office” with flexibility, versatility, and stamina.
 Let’s FLEX and discover your strength.

 WSA is a unique mix of strategists, researchers, new thinkers, breakthrough designers, and technical experts all focused on architectural solutions.
 We combine 50 years of leadership in our field with a unique perspective that brings energy, curiosity, and urgency to every project.